• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 SSL 证书:您的网站安全基石与谷歌排名通行证

-Certificate TypeValidation levelKey FeaturesApplicable scenariosSEO & Trustworthiness
+Certificate TypeValidation LevelKey FeaturesApplicable ScenariosSEO & Trustworthiness

-多域名证书 (Multi-Domain SSL)>Multi-Domain Certificate (Multi-Domain SSL)DV, OV or EV Level多个不同域名(如 siteA.comsiteB.com)。>Protect multiple different domains (such as siteA.com and siteB.com).Corporate groups managing multiple affiliated brands.Simplifies centralized management of brand domains.
+多域名证书 (Multi-Domain SSL)>Multi-Domain CertificateDV, OV, or EV Level多个不同域名(如 siteA.comsiteB.com)。>Protect multiple different domain names (such as siteA.com and siteB.com ).Enterprise groups with multiple affiliated brands.Facilitates centralized management of different brand domains.

 SEO Strategy Recommendation: At minimum, choose a DV Certificate to meet Google's basic requirements.
 For businesses involving transactions, payments, or high-value operations, strongly consider using OV or EV Certificates to maximize user trust and brand authority.

-In-Depth Applications and SEO Impact of SSL Certificates
+Advanced Applications and SEO Impact of SSL Certificates

 1. SEO Ranking Boost Signal